Sony RX10 II vs RX100 IV

-Advantages of the Sony Cyber-shot DSC-RX10 II:
+Arguments in favor of the Sony Cyber-shot DSC-RX10 II:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

-- Faster shutter: Has higher mechanical shutter speed (3200/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/3200s vs 1/2000s) to freeze action.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.